Jaynagar–Patna Namo Bharat Rapid Rail

 The 94803/94804 Jaynagar–Patna Namo Bharat Rapid Rail is India's 2nd Semi-High speed Intercity train which connects the Jaynagar and terminates in Patna Junction of Bihar in India.
 It categorized under the Vande Metro/Namo Bharat Rapid Rail Network.

-The train is inaugurated on 24 April 2025 by Honorable Prime Minister Narendra Modi via video conference from Patna, Bihar in India.
+The train was inaugurated on 24 April 2025 by Honorable Prime Minister Narendra Modi via video conference from Patna, Bihar in India.

 Overview

 The train is operated by Indian Railways, connecting Jaynagar and Patna Junction.
 It is currently operated with 94803/94804 with weekly services.

 Rakes

 The Jaynagar–Patna Namo Bharat Rapid Rail operates with a 16-coach formation designed for high-speed and passenger comfort.
 It consists of AC Chair Cars and Executive Class coaches, along with a power car and luggage/parcel compartments.
 The rake features modern amenities including large windows for observation, digital screens for entertainment, and overhead baggage racks.
 Advanced safety systems such as fire detection, emergency brakes, and reinforced coach structures are included.
 The coaches are optimized for efficiency, smooth rides, and a premium travel experience, reflecting the modern design of India’s Namo Bharat Rapid Rail series.